tensorflow/tensorflow/CONTRIBUTING.md

 Everyone is welcome to contribute to MLIR.
 There are several ways of getting involved and contributing including reporting bugs, improving documentation, writing models or tutorials.

-Please read our our [Code of Conduct](https://github.com/tensorflow/tensorflow/blob/master/CODE_OF_CONDUCT.md) before participating.
+Please read our [Code of Conduct](https://github.com/tensorflow/tensorflow/blob/master/CODE_OF_CONDUCT.md) before participating.

 ## Community Guidelines